Armenian genocide: Administrative organization

 On 23 May 1915, Talaat ordered the deportation of all Armenians in Van, Bitlis, and Erzerum.
-To grant a cover of legality to the deportation, already well underway in the eastern provinces and Cilicia, the Council of Ministers approved the Temporary Law of Deportation, which allowed authorities to deport anyone deemed "suspect".
+To grant a cover of legality to the deportation, already well underway in the eastern provinces and Cilicia, the Council of Ministers approved the Temporary Law of Deportation, which allowed authorities to deport anyone deemed suspect.
 On 21 June, Talaat ordered the deportation of all Armenians throughout the empire, even Adrianople, 2,000 km from the Russian front.
 Following the elimination of the Armenian population in eastern Anatolia, in August 1915, the Armenians of western Anatolia and European Turkey were targeted for deportation.
 Some areas with a very low Armenian population and some cities, including Constantinople, were partially spared.

 Overall, national, regional, and local levels of governance cooperated with the CUP in the perpetration of genocide.
 The Directorate for the Settlement of Tribes and Immigrants (IAMM) coordinated the deportation and the resettlement of Muslim immigrants in the vacant houses and lands.
-The IAMM, under the control of Talaat's Ministry of the Interior, and the Special Organization, which took orders directly from the CUP Central Committee, closely coordinated their activities.
+The IAMM, under the control of Talaat's Ministry of the Interior, and the Special Organization, which took orders directly from the CUP Central Committee, all closely coordinated their activities.
 A dual-track system was used to communicate orders; those for the deportation of Armenians were communicated to the provincial governors through official channels, but orders of a criminal character, such as those calling for annihilation, were sent through party channels and destroyed upon receipt.
 Deportation convoys were mostly escorted by gendarmes or local militia.
 The killings near the front lines were carried out by the Special Organization, and those farther away also involved local militias, bandits, gendarmes, or Kurdish tribes depending on the area.
 Within the area controlled by the Third Army, which held eastern Anatolia, the army was only involved in genocidal atrocities in the vilayets of Van, Erzerum, and Bitlis.

-Many perpetrators came from the Caucasus (Chechens and Circassians), who identified the Armenians with their Russian conquerors.
+Many perpetrators came from the Caucasus (Chechens and Circassians), who identified the Armenians with their Russian oppressors.
 Nomadic Kurds committed many atrocities during the genocide, but settled Kurds only rarely did so.
 Perpetrators had several motives, including ideology, revenge, desire for Armenian property, and careerism.
 To motivate perpetrators, state-appointed imams encouraged the killing of Armenians and killers were entitled to a third of Armenian movable property (another third went to local authorities and the last to the CUP).
 Embezzling beyond that was punished.
 Ottoman politicians and officials who opposed the genocide were dismissed or assassinated.
 The government decreed that any Muslim who harbored an Armenian against the will of the authorities would be executed.